Course Descriptions & Map

 All races start and finish at Mt.
 Holiday to maximize spectator enjoyment and racer convenience.

 The Stout and Pale Ale will start and wind around the Mt.
 Holiday property onto the first section of private land*.
-After about a mile you will reach Willpower Hill (approx 250' vert) to the Holiday Hills neighborhood.
-From the pavement you will launch onto our second private property* section called Joy Ride.
-Aid station 1 is located just East of this section.
+After about a mile you will reach Heart Attack Hill (approx 100' vert over .2 miles) to the Holiday Hills neighborhood.
+After the neighborhood the course will dive into PRIVATE property again before finally reaching the state forest and VASA Pathway.
+Get ready for some more climbing to start the race!

 Please Also Note:

 - Pale Ale riders will follow the initial portion of the Stout.
 Keep an eye out for the split to make sure you do not end up riding +20 miles.
-Pale Ale arrows are blue.
+Pale Ale arrows are BLUE.
+Stout arrows are RED.

-- Ginger Ale riders follow the same start route but get to skip Will Power Hill.
+- Ginger Ale riders follow the same start route but get to skip The Huma Hump.
 The relatively short (< 2 miles) of trail is anything but easy.
 Steep assents and wicked fast descents are sure to burn the legs of any rider regardless of age.
 We highly recommend children under the age of 10 stick with the Root Beer loop unless they are highly skilled and well trained.
 After the long and difficult climb up the back side of Mt.
 Holiday, the riders finish down same blistering slalom to the mud track as the Stout and Pale Ale.
+Ginger Ale arrows are GREEN.

 - Root Beer riders will make a nice kid-friendly loop from the official start line down to the tube run area and back.
 Although the course is less than 1,000 yards, it covers soft terrain and the return is a steady climb.
 If you want to see how to enjoy a mud pit, be sure to watch the little ones.